yashuawu/Virtual-Human/README.md

 the text DB is including Noun and relations of Noun,  Adj, prep, position( front back left right up down ), time ( past now future)

-None normally associated with a picture,   verb or event is assosiated with a picture or small video.
+a noun is normally associated with a picture,   a verb or an event is assosiated with a picture or small video.

 computer vision is a realtime camera alaysis tool,  labeling the items, asking for things he does not know, then define it in his DB. and label it.      computer display is a window to show pics representing the noun or verb or event, can searching in the internet then store a tipical pic or small video.         he can display a boy.   a girl,  a thing you name it.  an action,  an event.  a picture which you discribe like:   there is a pig live in a house, he is dring a bottle of water,  it's night and it's cool, he misses his mom.....